Pan-African Congress: Delegates

-2nd Pan-African Congress: London, Brussels and Paris (1921)
+1921 Brussels, London and Paris Congress (Second)

 In 1921, the Second Pan-African Congress met in several sessions in London, Brussels and Paris, during August (28, 29, and 31) and September (2, 3, 5 and 6).
 As W. E. B. Du Bois reported in The Crisis in November that year, represented at this congress were "26 different groups of people of Negro descent: namely, British Nigeria, Gold Coast and Sierra Leone; the Egyptian Sudan, British East Africa, former German East Africa; French Senegal, the French Congo and Madagascar; Belgian Congo; Portuguese St. Thomé, Angola and Mozambique; Liberia; Abyssinia; Haiti; British Jamaica and Grenada; French Martinique and Guadeloupe; British Guiana; the United States of America, Negroes resident in England, France, Belgium and Portugal, and fraternal visitors from India, Morocco, the Philippines and Annam."
 There was an Indian revolutionary who took part, Shapurji Saklatvala, and a journalist from the Gold Coast named W. F. Hutchinson who spoke.
 This session of the Congress was the most focused for change of all the meetings thus far.
 At the London session, resolutions were adopted, later restated by Du Bois in his "Manifesto To the League of Nations":

 The only dissenting voices were these of Blaise Diagne and Gratien Candace, French politicians of African and Guadeloupean descent, who represented Senegal and Guadeloupe in the French Chamber of Deputies.
 They soon abandoned the idea of Pan-Africanism because they advocated equal rights inside the French citizenship and thought the London Manifesto declaration too dangerously extreme.

+American Helen Noble Curtis acted as the sole representative for Liberia during this conference.

+Planning

+In 1920, Du Bois secured 3,000 dollars from the NAACP for the creation of a "Pan-African fund".
+He planned to have more African representatives at this event.
+Paul Panda Farnana introduced Du Bois to colonial leaders in Brussels.
+Imperial and colonial powers were worried about the American delegates supporting radical and revolutionary ideas.

+Event

+The London meeting took place in Methodist Central Hall, Westminster and the Paris meeting happened at the Salles des Ingènieurs.
 The Brussels sessions were hosted at the Palais Mondial.

-3rd Pan-African Congress: London and Lisbon (1923)
+The Congress met on August 28 and 29 at the Central Hall with around 113 people in attendance and 41 delegates.